To the Home Page

 You can skip this section if you are not interested in the firmware implementation details.

-If you have no prior experience in programming microcontrollers, then MicroPython and its fork CircuitPython are a great starting point.
-However, on SAMD21 with only 256 KB of storage, it is impossible to fit the complete standard library, let alone store larger scripts.
-An external flash memory would require a separate SPI bus and extra space on a PCB.
+If you have no prior experience in programming for microcontrollers, then MicroPython and its fork CircuitPython are a great starting point.
+However, on SAMD21 with only 256 KB of internal memory, it is impossible to store the complete standard library, let alone larger scripts.
+An external flash chip would require a separate SPI bus and extra space on a PCB.

 Luckily, some programming languages happen to have the expressiveness of Python and the performance and size of C/C++.
 Go is for sure such a solution, so I finally had a chance to try it for the first time.